 Language Garden is a developmental preschool offering full immersion in Spanish or French—or both!
 A guided daily activity (new each day) provides exposure to new experiences.
-Full- and half-day programs are available.
+Full- and half-day programs are available starting at age two.
 If you want your child to be exposed to both Spanish and French, enroll in one language Monday, Wednesday, and Friday and the other Tuesday and Thursday.
 See the website to register for an upcoming tour.

 Kids learn through gardening, cooking, yoga, and more.
 Photo courtesy Tivoli Rainbow Garden

 This home-based preschool offers three German days and two English days each week.
 Gardening, yoga, cooking, music, art, and seasonal festivals are all part of the play-based program.
+Teachers use an outdoor-based Waldorf curriculum.
 Half-day and full-day options are available, and children may attend two, three, or five days per week.

 The Santa Monica German School has a "Kindergarten" program at Redeemer Christian Academy that's for 4- to 5-year-olds, so it's really more for the pre-K set.
 This course gives children an introduction to the German language and culture, preparing students for future immersion classes.

 The early childhood programs at the International Children's Academy use an International Baccalaureate (IB) program that includes learning Hebrew as a second language.
 The primary years program (PYP) starts in Pre-K at three years old.
 Class ratios are typically 12:1.